crsten/choose-bumps/README.md

 cb.select(4);
 ```

+---

-**Great shoutout to [Kent C. Dodds](https://github.com/kentcdodds) for providing great tutorials on (how to write an open source library)[https://egghead.io/series/how-to-write-an-open-source-javascript-library]**
+**Great shoutout to [Kent C. Dodds](https://github.com/kentcdodds) for providing great tutorials on [how to write an open source library](https://egghead.io/series/how-to-write-an-open-source-javascript-library)**